standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 does not show,” said Bumpus.

 “Not very much, to parents, I hope.
 It is only
-{62}Mr. Merry who really shows how much he has missed; and Mr. Merry can do anything.
+Mr. Merry who really shows how much he has missed; and Mr. Merry can do anything.
 Isn’t it generous of him to spend his life giving to others what he has not had himself?”